 This is How to Greet Someone Properly on Rosh Hashanah

-There are a variety of ways to let someone know that you are thinking of them during Rosh Hashanah, the Jewish New Year, which begins on the first day of the month of Elul.
+There are a variety of ways to let someone know that you are thinking of them during Rosh Hashanah, the Jewish New Year, which begins on the first day of the month of Tishrei.
 You can wish them well in three different languages: English, Hebrew, or Yiddish; so let’s go over the various Rosh Hashanah greetings you could use to acknowledge the New Year!

-In Judaism, the High Holidays refers to the two holidays in the Hebrew month of Elul (usually in September or October on the Gregorian calendar), the first being Rosh Hashanah followed by Yom Kippur ten days later.
+In Judaism, the High Holidays refers to the two holidays in the Hebrew month of Tishrei (usually in September or October on the Gregorian calendar), the first being Rosh Hashanah followed by Yom Kippur ten days later.
 The days in between these two hugely important holidays in Judaism are called the 10 Days of Awe, where Jewish people repent for their sins of the past year and ask for forgiveness.